 - Share something special with all staff.
 For last year’s National School Counseling Week, my colleague and I gave all of the staff members a bottle of water and a flavored drink mix with the message “Together we help ‘quench’ the ‘thirst’ for knowledge!
 We appreciate you!”
 You can make your own card using the template I created.

 - Award special supporters!
 Present award certificates to specific individuals (students, parents, teachers, administrators, and staff) who went above and beyond in their support of your school counseling program.
-Make your own certificate, or use this template.

 How are you planning to celebrate National School Counseling Week at your school?